Sabyasachi-97/Socielo-Tech/site/content/_index.md

 ---
-title: Welcome!
+title: Hello
-subtitle: This is Sabyasachi
+subtitle: and welcome
 image: img/my_picture.jpg
 blurb:
-  heading: What you will get from here?
+  heading: I'm Sabyasachi Ghosh
   text: Embark on a captivating odyssey through the intricate landscapes of my
     mind with A Journey of Daily Thoughts".
 In this site, I invite you to join me on a personal exploration of the human experience.
 These are not just